sketchbuch/configure_linux/README.md

 - Installed extensions and settings
 - Disable auto updates virtual
 - Make sure yeoman/vsce do not rerun like yarn et al
-- Add nautilus bookmarks for mms
-- Split all into all an dstephen roles
+- Split all into all and stephen roles

 ### Final